sourcegraph/handbook/content/benefits-pay-perks/pay-expenses/compensation/index.md

 - Q: Do hiring managers take location into consideration when hiring?
   - A: Yes, each department has a headcount budget.
 When hiring, they may choose to hire in a lower-cost zone to ensure they’re staying within their budget.
 We are clear about which locations we’re willing to accept applicants from in the job description.
 - Q: How do we ensure we’re hiring the best talent regardless of location, while also balancing hiring managers’ potential desire to make the most of the headcount budget by hiring in a lower-cost zone?
-  - A: We will also default to hiring the best candidate for the job.
+  - A: We will always default to hiring the best candidate for the job.
 There will be times when a hiring manager chooses to make an exception and hire a candidate outside of a desired zone.
 In these instances, they will work with finance to find cost savings elsewhere.
 - Q: Are we worried about pay disparity given the switch to location-dependent pay?
   - A: We recognize that our introduction of location-dependent pay means that future teammates will be joining with a different starting compensation than some of their peers.
 The alternative is that we reduce pay for our current teammates who live in zones 2,3, and 4.
 This was a tough call, but we believe “grandfathering” in teammates who were hired before the change is the better choice for our business.
 We aim to ensure all future teammates are treated the same under the same new pay structure/program.
 - Q: How will this impact my merit increases?
   - A: We do not take our new location-dependent pay program into consideration when considering merit increases.
 In other words, business as usual.
 - Q: What do I do if I think a location falls in the wrong zone?
   - A: Email [peopleops@sourcegraph.com] and we will look into it for you!
+- Q: Is our goal to offer the same career progression possibilities, regardless of zone?
+  - A: We will not take zone into consideration when making promotion decisions.

 _Equity:_